GeethaAnne/terraform-hashi/terraform-getting-started.md

 The command will take up to a few minutes to run and will display a message indicating that the resource was created with id:vpc-05ca7d3fece95456e

-Congratulations you have created infrasrtructure using Terraform!
+Congratulations you have created infrastructure using Terraform!
 You can now visit the AWS's VPC dashboard to find the newly created vpc and subnets.
 Make sure to look in the right region thats specified in the main.tf file.
 ![](./vpc.png)
 ![](subnet.png)